-In Fiscal Year 2015-2016, Fire Prevention Services will continue to support fire agencies within Stanislaus County through the County Fire Warden's Office.
-Fire Prevention Bureau (FPB) staff anticipate this action plan will increase revenue to support and enhance services within Stanislaus County through the implementation of the One-Stop-Shop concept.
-FPB staff will continue to streamline the permitting process by collaborating and partnering with the County Building Department, to eliminate duplicate entry and reduce costs, while increasing revenue and overall customer service.
+In Fiscal Year 2015-2016 Fire Prevention Services will continue to support fire agencies within Stanislaus County through the County Fire Warden's Office.
+We anticipate this action plan will increase revenue to support and enhance services within Stanislaus County through the implementation of the One-Stop-Shop concept.
+Fire Prevention staff will continue to streamline the permitting process by collaborating and partnering with the County Building Department, to eliminate duplicate entry and reduce costs, while increasing revenue and overall customer service.